Authorize AI-driven state transitions before they bind the enterprise.

 What requires pilot integration

-Production L5 route completeness, real downstream endpoint token checks, customer-specific tool-call authorization, memory-write control, policy-mapping governance, and multi-agent handoff enforcement require production topology evidence.
+Production L5 route completeness, real downstream endpoint token checks, production non-bypassability, customer-specific tool-call authorization, memory-write control, policy authority closure, and multi-agent handoff enforcement require pilot or production topology evidence.

 What OntoGuard does not claim

-The site does not claim production L5 non-bypassability, production endpoint enforcement, full autonomous agent enforcement, live model-weight mutation, or disclosure of protected routing, scoring, BM25, ontology, or citation internals.
+OntoGuard does not publicly claim production L5 non-bypassability, real endpoint enforcement, full autonomous agent enforcement, live model-weight mutation, hard-dollar ROI without buyer baselines, or disclosure of protected routing, scoring, BM25, ontology, citation, or runtime internals.

 Executive viewBuyer-readable proof of what moved, what was refused, and what was routed.